 Rich then took off some well deserved time in 2002, leveled most of our family home in Campbell, CA, and he and our children spent two years rebuilding the house by themselves.
 It was a great opportunity for all of the kids to learn to build with their dad, who is very skilled craftsman, and to learn the value of earning a days’ pay for a days’ work.
 We, like they themselves, are all very proud of the outstanding job that they did.

 We have four children, Richard, Jr., Bethany, Jillian and Michael.
 We have four grandchildren…so far.
 Richard, Jr. is a talented tile setter, carpenter and all around fix-it guy, who can build anything, just like his dad.
 Richie has a son, Skyler, who loves going to Hockey games.
 Jillian has 3 daughters, Shaylee, Peyton & Finley.
 When Jill and her husband, Ian, aren't working, you can find them motoring around the lake in their boat.
 Our daughter, Bethany, coordinates escrow loans for new home buyers, but her real love is baking the most delicious cupcakes, and beautifully decorating the most amazing cakes.
 Michael, our youngest, loves Nintendo games, and for awhile, had a dream job of testing their games while continuing his education.
-He is now an assistant manager at a local restaurant, and is working his way up the “food chain.”
+He is now a General Manager at a local restaurant, and is working his way up the “food chain.”

 Rich’s view of owning a B&B has changed considerably since telling me he wasn't going to buy any Bed and Breakfast.
 In fact, we sold our family home in Campbell, CA, and have "Retired" to Dunbar House.
 It was a little hard to sell "the family home," especially when everyone of us put our heart and soul into building it...but the kids are all grown now, and have moved on...and so must we.